tristanmyers/tristanmyers/README.md

 Javascript, Typescript, Python, C, Rust, Nim, Node, Deno, GraphQL, SQLite, GIT, Shopify, Figma

 ### What I'm working on
 - A simple game with multiplayer capabilities.
 An emphasis on the mulitplayer part.
-In rust.

 ### What I'm learning
 - Game development